dddiaz/dddiaz.com/content/post/hla/index.md

 The above image comes from the paper titled [Concordance for Islet Autoimmunity among Monozygotic Twins](https://www.nejm.org/doi/10.1056/NEJMc0805398?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed) and what it says is that if one identical twin had diabetes, there was a higher chance that the other twin would also get it, especially if the first twin got diabetes at a younger age.

-Confusing note, so while the twin study establishes that there is a genetic component to type 1 diabetes, many people diagnosed with type 1 diabetes (>90%) have no 1st degree relative with type 1 diabetes ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2844823/#:~:text=do%20not%20have%20a%20first-degree%20relative%20with%20diabetes)).
+Confusing note, so while the twin study establishes that there is a genetic component to Type 1 Diabetes, many people diagnosed with type 1 diabetes (>90%) have no 1st degree relative with type 1 diabetes ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2844823/#:~:text=do%20not%20have%20a%20first-degree%20relative%20with%20diabetes)).
-When I was diagnosed, no one in my family had type 1 diabetes, although recently that changed when my cousin was diagnosed with type 1.
+When I was diagnosed, no one in my family had Type 1 Diabetes, although recently that changed when my cousin was diagnosed with Type 1.

 So there is possibly more at play, regardless, we know your genes play some part.